Jack Hetherington

-He previously played for the Penrith Panthers, New Zealand Warriors and the Canterbury-Bankstown Bulldogs in the National Rugby League.
+He previously played for the Penrith Panthers, New Zealand Warriors and the Canterbury-Bankstown Bulldogs in the NRL.

 Background

-Hetherington was born in Canberra, ACT, Australia.
+Hetherington was born in Canberra, Australian Capital Territory.
 He is the grandson of Bill Mullins, son of Brett Hetherington, nephew of Brett Mullins and cousin of Canberra Raiders player James Schiller.

 Hetherington played his junior rugby league for the Valentine Devils and Young Cherrypickers.

 Playing career

 2018 & 2019

 In 2018, he made his National Rugby League début for Penrith against the Cronulla-Sutherland Sharks.
 Hetherington played 13 NRL games in his rookie season, later re-signing with Penrith until the end of the 2021 season.

 2020

 On 18 June 2020, Hetherington was temporarily released to join the New Zealand Warriors on loan.
 In round 13 of the 2020 NRL season, Hetherington was placed on report for a dangerous tackle on Manly player Martin Taupau.
 Hetherington was later suspended for four matches after pleading guilty to the dangerous tackle.

-In October 2020, Hetherington was released by Penrith and he signed a contract to join Canterbury-Bankstown.
+In October 2020, Hetherington was released by Penrith and he signed a contract to join Canterbury.